Neural Network Verification with PyRAT

-The first application of \pyrat is to verify functional safety properties on structured data.
-On top of the usual ACAS-Xu application and the properties defined by \citet{katz2017reluplex}, \pyrat was used in a collaboration with Technip Energies on the verification of artificial neural networks for mooring line failure detection \cite{technip} on which formal safety properties were defined and verified.
+The first application of \pyrat is the verification of functional properties on structured data.
+On top of the usual ACAS-Xu application and the properties defined by \tool{Reluplex} \cite{katz2017reluplex}, \pyrat was used in a collaboration with Technip Energies to verify artificial neural networks for mooring line failure detection \cite{technip} on which formal safety properties were defined and verified.
 These small applications mainly rely on \pyrat's input splitting technique due to their low dimensionality and large input space to prove.

 \paragraph{Local robustness}